pqrkchqps/diehard-dot-fund/docs/en/development_handbook/accessibility.md

 There’s some debate over the most accessibility strategy for handling headings in web apps.
 Ideally, every page should have a single H1, with nested H2’s, H3’s, H4’s underneath it in a logical tree structure.

 This is easy to do on a static document, but more complex in a web app because we want to distinguish chrome from content.
-We're still settling on the best solution for Diehard_Fund.
+We're still settling on the best solution for DiehardFund.

 At a bare minimum standard, every page must have an H1.
 When a user jumps to the H1, they should know what page they are on, and be positioned at the top of the main content.